Tottenham transfer news and rumours

 The latest players linked with a Tottenham exit…

-Harry Kane - Serie A champions Juventus have made the Spurs striker their primary summer transfer target, joining Manchester United and Manchester City in pursuit of the England international (Tuttosport, March 15)
+Harry Kane - Serie A champions Juventus have made the Spurs striker their primary summer transfer target, joining Manchester United and Manchester City in pursuit of the England international (Tuttosport, March 15); Manchester United are facing competition from Manchester City and Juventus for the transfer of the Spurs striker (Daily Mirror, March 17)

 The latest Tottenham contract talk…